mfeemster/keysharp/README.md

 	+ Keysharp breaks this and will instead create a variable, initialize it to zero, then increment it.
 	+ For example, a file with nothing but the line `x++` in it, will end with a variable named x which has the value of 1.
 * Function objects behave differently in a few ways.
 	+ The underlying function object class is named `FuncObj`.
-This was named so, instead of `Func`, because C# already contains a built in class named `Func`.
+This was named so, instead of `Func`, because C# already contains a built in class named `Func`. `MsgBox is Func` is still supported though, as is `MsgBox is FuncObj`.
 	+ Function objects can be created by passing the name of the function as as a direct reference or as a string to `Func()`.
 	+ This can be done by passing the name of the desired function as a direct reference or as a string, and optionally an object and a parameter count like so:
 		+ `Func(functionName [, object, paramCount])`.